open/close all folders

 - Token Wholesome: She's mostly dressed fully despite her usually big breasts for her age.
 To fully demonstrate this, in the DS re-release, Tytti's the only female (aside from Mio and Presia) who has no Gainaxing.
 This is carried over to the Second Original Generation.

-- Tsundere: Type B. She usually deals with other people kindly but she either gives the cold shoulder or angry treatment to Ricardo...at least until his last moments.
+- Tsundere: Type B - Tytti usually deals with other people kindly but she either gives the cold shoulder or angry treatment to Ricardo...at least until his last moments.

-- Unfortunate Names: Although Tytti is a normal Finnish name, this doesn't stop English-speaking fans from believing her name is something akin to breasts or cleavage, which is ironic since she usually covers up wholly.
+- Unfortunate Names: Although Tytti is a normal Finnish name, this doesn't stop English-speaking players from believing her name is something akin to breasts or cleavage, which is ironic since she covers up wholly.

 - Early-Bird Cameo: Mio appears in certain routes in Alpha and has Masaki help her out of a building.
 After teasing him a bit, she tells the player this scene is merely for fanservice.

-- Heroic BSOD: The first time she kills an enemy pilot in EX, Mio's so incredibly shaken up of her taking a life she becomes uncontrollable until the next scenario.
+- The first time she kills an enemy pilot in EX, Mio's so incredibly shaken up of her taking a life she becomes uncontrollable until the next scenario.

 - Laser Blade: Zamzeed's "Hyper Plasma Sword"

 - Meta Guy: Some of Mio's combat quotes include telling her enemies they will become her Experience Points to level up.
-She's also one of the few characters who can understand or join in Ryusei's Shout Outs.
+She's also one of the few characters who can join in or understand Ryusei's Shout Outs.

 - No Fourth Wall: In EX, she recognizes Aura Battler Dunbine since she had watched it on TV.
-Then, there's her Early-Bird Cameo.
+See Early-Bird Cameo above.